FiniteVolumeTransportPhenomena/PyFVTool/CONTRIBUTING.md

 ## Testing

 Simple automated testing of the Python code can be done using `pytest` for which a configuration has been set up.
 The configuration is minimalist.
-It enables to conveniently test if the PyFVTool still works as expected before commiting changes to the code repository.
-A full 100 percent code testing coverage is not guarantueed at this stage.
+It enables to conveniently test if the PyFVTool still works as expected before committing changes to the code repository.
+A full 100 percent code testing coverage is not guaranteed at this stage.

-All available tests can be run by simpling invoking
+All available tests can be run by simply invoking

 ```
 pytest